How to Build a Successful eCommerce Business: 3 Strategies that Work

 There are two parts to product enrichment…

-Principle #3.
+Strategic Principle #3.
 The Acquisition/Retention Ratio

-Research verifies that acquiring new customers is always more expensive than retaining existing ones.
-The acquisition/retention ratio refers to the balance between investing in attracting new customers and nurturing existing customers.
+The acquisition/retention ratio refers to the balance between investing in attracting new customers and nurturing existing customers to come back.

-When an eCommerce business is new, it’s easy to fall into “acquisition mode”.
+When an eCommerce business is new, it’s easy to fall into acquisition mode.
 This is both a blessing and a curse.

 There needs to be a balance.